-BY BRAD TRUMPFHELLER
+BY BRADLEY TRUMPFHELLER

 Perhaps Noah Warren doesn’t even need an introduction—after all, three stunning poems from his debut collection, The Destroyer in the Glass (Yale University Press, 2016, recipient of the Yale Series for Younger Poets Prize), brought the poetry section of our Winter Issue home.

 In case you did not catch our Winter Issue, however, let it be known that Noah’s ability to reflect on place and setting lends an enhanced and distinctive appreciation of the moment to his work.
 The world is explored and explored through his work and his collection, given new language and identification and weight.
 Read on to learn more about his process, his style, and approach!